Optimization Hyper-parameter Laws for Large Language Models: Generalized Opt-Law across Scales

-\paragraph{Discussion} The optimization-feature vector $F(\cdot)$ is a 16-dimensional representation that captures key aspects of training dynamics.
-Although $F(\cdot)$ may seem complex, it is systematically constructed from theoretically grounded basis functions through multiplication and exponentiation.
-These functions capture essential elements of the training process, such as the convergence characteristics of the optimization and the model's ability to escape local minima.
-For instance, the convergence terms $C(\cdot)$ suggest that maintaining a higher LR allows for a larger $\int \eta_t$, which accelerates the convergence.
+The feature construction reveals a natural convergence-escape trade-off.
+The convergence terms $C(\cdot)$ suggest that maintaining a higher LR allows for a larger $\int \eta_t$, which accelerates the convergence.
 However, an excessively high LR can lead to increased $(\eta_t^\prime)^2$ during warmup and cooldown, causing the escape terms $E(\cdot)$ to rise and potentially trapping the model in poor local minima.
 Unlike in Sec.~\ref{sec:opt-law1}, where model size was not factored in, introducing model size reveals a trade-off: larger models slow convergence (as $N/\int \eta_t$ increases) but reduce the escape terms (as $1/SN$ decreases), highlighting the need for balance.
 Additionally, the mixed terms provide insights into the interaction between model size and peak LR.
 For example, the term ${N\int (\eta^\prime_t)^2}/{\int \eta_t}$ indicates that when data size increases modestly while model size $N$ grows significantly, reducing the peak LR becomes necessary to keep this term small.
 This aligns with empirical observations that the optimal peak LR tends to decrease as model size increases~\citep{dubey2024llama}.

-Our feature vector $F(\cdot)$ contains sufficient information to model the relationship between training hyper-parameters and final loss, enabling us to derive generalized \abbr{} through linear regression.
+The feature vector $F(\cdot)$ is designed to capture the dominant factors relating training hyper-parameters to final loss, enabling us to derive generalized \abbr{} through linear regression.

 where $(\eta_t,\*a_c,\*a_e,S,N)$ is the combination of training parameters, $\bm{\alpha}$ represents the powers of the basis functions, and $\*c$ is the solution to the following linear regression problem: